 You can not go to the Tower of London and not see arguably one of the most impressive collections of jewellery in the world, the crown jewels.
 For over 600 years Kings and queens of England have stored their crowns and other items of their ceremonial regalia at the Tower of London.

-Some of these items include a pearl belonging to Elizabeth I which is incorporated into the Imperial State Crown, one of largest top quality cut white diamond in the world, weighting in at 530.2 carats.
+Some of these items include a pearl belonging to Elizabeth I which is incorporated into the Imperial State Crown.
+One of the largest top quality cut white diamond in the world, weighing in at 530.2 carats.
 Then you also have the two crowns most associated with the monarch, one used at the Coronation and the other worn on many state occasions by Queen Elizabeth II and recognisable all over the world.

 You can understand why over 30 million people have seen them in their present setting at the Tower of London in a huge vault.